Dogville: Staging

 The story of Dogville is narrated by John Hurt in nine chapters and takes place on a stage with minimalist scenery.
 Some walls and furniture are placed on the stage, but the rest of the scenery exists merely as white painted outlines which have big labels on them; for example, the outlines of gooseberry bushes have the text "Gooseberry Bushes" written next to them.
 While this form of staging is common in black box theaters, it has rarely been attempted on film before—the Western musical Red Garters (1954) and Vanya on 42nd Street (1994) being notable exceptions.
 The bare staging serves to focus the audience's attention on the acting and storytelling, and also reminds them of the film's artificiality.
 As such it is heavily influenced by the theatre of Bertolt Brecht.
 (There are also similarities between the song "Seeräuberjenny" ("Pirate Jenny") in Brecht and Kurt Weill's Die Dreigroschenoper (The Threepenny Opera) and the story of Dogville.
-Chico Buarque's version of this song, "Geni e o Zepelim" [Geni and the Zeppelin], deals with the more erotic aspects of abjection and bears striking similarity to von Trier's cinematic homage to the song.)
+Chico Buarque's version of this song, "Geni e o Zepelim" [Geni and the Zeppelin], deals with the more erotic aspects of abjection and bears striking similarity to Trier's cinematic homage to the song.)
 The film used carefully designed lighting to suggest natural effects such as the moving shadows of clouds, and sound effects are used to create the presence of non-existent set pieces (e.g., there are no doors, but the doors can always be heard when an actor "opens" or "closes" one).

 The film was shot on high-definition video using a Sony HDW-F900 camera in a studio in Trollhättan, Sweden.

 Interpretations

-According to von Trier, the point of the film is that "evil can arise anywhere, as long as the situation is right".
+According to Trier, the point of the film is that "evil can arise anywhere, as long as the situation is right".

 Film review show At the Movies with Ebert & Roeper criticized Dogville as having a strongly anti-American message, citing, for example, the closing credits sequence with images of poverty-stricken Americans which were taken from Jacob Holdt's documentary book American Pictures (1984), and accompanied by David Bowie's song "Young Americans".